MaVilleMonShopping/Gambit-cli/README.md

 -h, --help    Print this usage information.

 Available commands:
+  discord           discord helper
-  get-app-version   Read flutter app semantic version from pubspec. ios               All you need for iOS Flutter app.
+  firebase          All you need for Firebase. get-app-version   Read flutter app semantic version from pubspec. ios               All you need for iOS Flutter app.